One of my infrequent thoughts on politics, written in 2013 and revised in September 2018 in the run-up to the midterm

 The evangelical church largely aligns itself with one political party – in 2016, 85% voted for Trump – making itself part of a coalition of disparate and sometimes competing interests.
 We parents tell our children that they will become more and more like the kids they hang around with.
 And this is precisely what has happened with American evangelicalism.
-I’m not so concerned with evangelicals converting to Mormonism (candidate Romney in 2012).
-But the other two large influences within the party are libertarians and big business.
+I’m not concerned with evangelicals converting to Mormonism (candidate Romney in 2012).
+But the other two large influences within the GOP are libertarians and big business.
 And so we see Christians reading the tomes of anti-Christian and oligarchic Ayn Rand, because others of their party said she has serious insight.
-I see people who believe in the Fall of man voting for libertarianism; many Christians will disagree with me, but as a Christian, even more as a Reformed one, I cannot follow premise that people, if left alone, will act in their own enlightened best interest or even that the government that governs least governs best (this quote, by the way, never spoken by Jefferson, as is popularly asserted, but by Thoreau in his 1849 argument in favor of Civil Disobedience).
-And also supporting the interests of big business, often against labor, perhaps without having thought through why they do so.
+I see people who believe in the Fall of Man voting for libertarianism; many Christians will disagree with me, but as a Christian, even more as a Reformed one, I cannot follow premise that people, if left alone, will act in their own enlightened best interest; nor do I agree that it is always true that, the government that governs least governs best (this quote, by the way, never spoken by Jefferson, as is popularly asserted, but by Thoreau in his 1849 argument in favor of Civil Disobedience).
+And Christians are now supporting the interests of big business, often against labor, perhaps without having thought through why they do so.

-Although more and more young Christians are following the lead of the African-American church and voting Democratic, the Republican party has for the last 35-plus years counted on the firm support of evangelicals and traditional Catholics.
+Although more and more young Christians are following the lead of the African-American church and voting Democratic, the Republican party has for the last 40 years counted on the firm support of evangelicals and traditional Catholics.
 In hindsight, I guess the Republicans of decades ago reckoned on my automatic vote.
-This means that de facto I would have been voting for a war in Iraq.
+This means that de facto I would have been voting for a war in Iraq and the corrosive War on Drugs.